 - The result in the first method is dynamic which means the value will change if we alter the input.

 - In the first method, you can also use the AutoSum feature instead of typing the SUM function manually.

 - You can use the shortcut Ctrl+Alt+V to open Paste Special.

 - Similarly, you can open the VBA window using the shortcut Alt+F11.

-I hope that you were able to apply the methods that I showed in this tutorial on how to subtract the sum of several cells from a fixed number in excel.
+I hope that you were able to apply the methods that I showed in this tutorial on how to subtract the sum of several cells from a fixed number in Excel.
 As you can see, there are quite a few ways to achieve this.
 So wisely choose the method that suits your situation best.
 If you get stuck in any of the steps, I recommend going through them a few times to clear up any confusion.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.